oohg/samples/mysql/Readme.txt

-To compile this sample you need:
+To compile this sample you need to:

-1. Download 32 bits version of MySQL's Connector for C under Windows from: https://dev.mysql.com/downloads/connector/c/
+1. Download the 32 bits version of MySQL's Connector for C under Windows from: https://dev.mysql.com/downloads/connector/c/

 2. Extract libmysql.dll and libmysql.lib from the downloaded package and